-We have increased the outdoor coverage of Hipernet within Hungary to 95%.
+The outdoor coverage of Hipernet within Hungary is 98%.

 You can use our coverage map to check the network coverage available within Hungary.